-You will be prepared for many career options such as television director, producer, scriptwriter, on-screen personality, video editor, videographer, location manager, sound or light technician, set designer, camera operator, production manager, control operator, program researcher, or casting director.
-Among graduates of television production and studies:
+You will be prepared for many career options such as television director, producer, scriptwriter, onscreen personality, video editor, videographer, location manager, sound or light technician, set designer, camera operator, production manager, control operator, program researcher, or casting director.
+Among graduates of Television Production and Studies:

-job, grad school, or both
+Employed, in graduate school, or both

-accepted a job within six months of graduation
+Accepted a job within six months of graduation

 Mean salary within one year of graduation

-Recent alumni work at prominent companies such as MSG Networks, ABC, CBS, NBC, FOX, Netflix, CNN, and Showtime Networks.
+Recent alumni work at prominent companies such as MSG Networks, ABC, CBS, NBC, FOX, Netflix, CNN, and Showtime networks.

 Others continue their studies at top graduate schools including George Washington University, New York University, Rutgers University, and elsewhere.

-Learn and create with the latest in field/mobile gear and in state-of-the-art spaces that include three production studios with 4K ultra-high-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.
+Learn and create with the latest in field/mobile gear and in state-of-the-art spaces that include three production studios with 4K ultrahigh-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.